 All policies of the Lansing Community Library will be aligned with the idea that the mission, goals, and objectives of libraries cannot authorize librarians or library governing bodies to assume, abrogate, or overrule the rights and responsibilities of parents.
 As "Libraries: An American Value" (11/7/2013) states, "We affirm the responsibility and the right of all parents and guardians to guide their own children's use of the library and its resources and services."
 Librarians and governing bodies should maintain that parents-and only parents-have the right and the responsibility to restrict the access of their children-and only their children-to library resources.
-Parents who do not want their children to have access to certain library services, materials, or facilities should advise their children.
-Librarians and library governing bodies cannot assume the role of parents or the functions of parental authority in the private relationship between parent and child.
+Parents who do not want their children to have access to certain library governing bodies cannot assume the role of parents or the functions of parental authority in the private relationship between parent and child.